 Distance learning has become an increasingly popular option for busy individuals.
 Learning in the comfort of your own home and not having to travel to attend classes are some reasons why people opt to study from home.
-Read this article Why should you learn with Live&Learn? to find out more about the benefits of learning English online.
-Whether you’ve signed up for courses to improve your English or to take an elective in university, here are some helpful tips to make distance learning work for you!
+Whether you’ve signed up for courses to improve your English or to take an elective in university, here are some helpful tips to make distance learning work for you.

 Time management is crucial when embarking on a distance learning course.
 While you may save time on travelling to and from classes, bear in mind that you will still need to commit the same amount of time studying and preparing for the course.

 Create a timetable upon receiving your course outline.
 You will have to allocate time for attending online lectures (if there are any), reading course materials, participating in discussions on message boards and forums, reviewing before a test or exam and finally, for working on assignments.
 You will probably have to work on your distance learning course in chunks.
 This is also a good time to set SMART goals.

 Always be aware of upcoming tests and assignments.
 Remembering those important dates can be tricky since you are not in a classroom environment.
 Looking for apps that can help you keep track of those important dates and notes?
 Try out myhomeworkapp and Evernote which are both free and work on most devices.

 Know what tools and materials are needed before the course begins.

 Some distance learning courses may require you to download and install certain apps or tools on your computer which will then be used as part of the learning experience.
 Read the course outline carefully for instructions and should any issues arise, contact your instructor.
 You may also need to buy reading materials.
 However, some materials may be optional.
 It might be worthwhile to borrow them from the library.

 You might also need to register for a course website which will have more information on the course itself.
 It is a good idea to set aside time before the course begins to make sure you have everything you need before starting your course.

 Get to know your instructor and course mates